zerda/skopeo/docs/skopeo-manifest-digest.1.md

 % skopeo-manifest-digest(1)

 ## NAME
-skopeo\-manifest\-digest -Compute a manifest digest of manifest-file and write it to standard output.
+skopeo\-manifest\-digest - Compute a manifest digest for a manifest-file and write it to standard output.

 ## SYNOPSIS
 **skopeo manifest-digest** _manifest-file_